cs1302uga/cs1302-tutorials/emacs/emacs.md

 used instead of the standard arrow keys so that your hands rarely have a need to leave the main part of the keyboard.
 If this sounds intimidating, then try not to worry; the arrow keys still work.
 The more time you spend in the main area of the keyboard, the more productive you can be when programming.

+To test the navigation bindings, open the `NOTES.txt` file you created earlier.
+Then, type a few sentences about yourself in the file.
+Make sure your text spans multiple lines.
+Then, using the bindings below, navigate around the text file **without moving your hands from the home row of the keyboard**.
+Keep practicing and, over time, you'll be amazed at how productive you become!

 | Binding   | Action                                                                 |
 |-----------|------------------------------------------------------------------------|